 “This is bigger than the Trump EPA,” Adee says.
 “This is an institutionalized problem that the EPA hasn’t looked at the side effects of insecticides on beneficial insects.
 You could grow old reading all the papers about the chronic effects the different insecticides have on honeybees.
 Honeybees are insects, and these pesticides are designed to kill insects.”
 Adee is so convinced of this fact that in 2013, 2016, and again in 2019, he joined lawsuits against the EPA to block the use of various insecticides.

 Farmers’ dependence on insecticides and herbicides, as well as the widespread use of genetically modified seeds, make the dangers to bees in regions dominated by industrial agriculture almost ubiquitous.

-The most recent legal action, filed in September by the Pollinator Stewardship Council and the American Beekeeping Federation, seeks to reverse the EPA’s decision to allow broader use of sulfoxaflor.
+A legal action filed in September 2019 by the Pollinator Stewardship Council and the American Beekeeping Federation, sought to reverse the EPA’s decision to allow broader use of sulfoxaflor.
 So far, though, legal victories have been elusive.
 Adee and other beekeepers, meanwhile, are just hanging on.
 “We’re all on pins and needles because the prices have gone down,” he told me.
 “And everybody’s concerned that we’ll have a repeat of last year, when we had such terrible losses in the fall.”